hrfm/gulp-subtask/README.md

 {key:'value'}
 ```

-### Case 2 : Replace string with multiple marker string.
+### <a name='Case2'>Case 2 : Replace string with multiple marker string.

-If target string has multiple markers.
+If target string has charactor other than marker or multiple markers.
 Not string values are automatically replace toString() value.

 #### target